archesproject/arches-for-science/README.md

     python manage.py runserver
     ```

-8. Next cd into your project's app directory (the one with package.json e.g. `$PROJECT_NAME/$PROJECT_NAME/`) install and build front-end dependencies:
+8. Next cd into your project's app directory (the one with package.json) install and build front-end dependencies:
     ```
     npm install
     npm run build_development